Parallel adoption

 Parallel adoption is a method for transferring between a previous (IT) system to a target (IT) system in an organization.
 In order to reduce risk, the old and new system run simultaneously for some period of time after which, if the criteria for the new system are met, the old system is disabled.
 The process requires careful planning and control and a significant investment in labor hours.

 Overview

-This entry focuses on the generic process of parallel adoption; (real-world) examples are used for a more meaningful interpretation of the process if necessary.
-Moreover a process-data model is used for visualizing the process which is intended to provide a complete overview of all the steps involved in the parallel adoption, but emphasis will be laid on the unique characteristics of parallel adoption.
-Some common characteristics, especially defining an implementation strategy, that go for all four generic kinds of adoption are described in Adoption (software implementation).
+This entry focuses on the generic process of parallel adoption.
+Real-world examples are used to provide a more meaningful interpretation of the process if necessary.
+Additionally, a process-data model is utilized to visualize the process, aiming to offer a comprehensive overview of all the steps involved in parallel adoption.
+However, the emphasis will be on the unique characteristics of parallel adoption.
+Some common characteristics, particularly those related to defining an implementation strategy, that apply to all four generic types of adoption are described in Adoption (software implementation).

 Other kinds of adoption

 Besides parallel adoption, three other generic kinds of adoption can be identified.
 The choice for a specific adoption method depends on the organizational characteristics; more insight on this topic will be provided below.
 The three other adoption methods are:

-Product Software Adoption: Big Bang Adoption (Also known as Direct Conversion, slam dunk, or cold-turkey strategy), Phased adoption and Pilot adoption.